simon-wolf/blog/_posts/2024-12-08-supernote-gestures.md

 These notes are my personal notes about using the [Supernote A6 X2 Nomad](https://supernote.com/products/supernote-nomad).

+They will be updated regularly as I add more things I want to refer back to.

 ## Gestures

 The device has sidebars on the left and right and their "role" swaps depending on whether you have the device set up for a lieft-handed or right-handed person.
 Therefore they will be referred to the the primary and secondary sidebars (primary is the one on the right in right-handed mode and on the left in left-handed mode).